Major in Public Health

-- Associate Professor Lianne Parkin MICN 201 and MICN 301 Public Health integrated course and evidence-based practice
+- Professor Lianne Parkin MICN 201 and MICN 301 Public Health integrated course and evidence-based practice

 - Dr Sarah Donald and Faumuina Professor Faafetai Tai Sopoaga MICN 401 Public Health module

-- Associate Professor David McBride MICN 501 Public Health whole class learning week
+- Professor David McBride MICN 501 Public Health whole class learning week

 - Associate Professor John Dockerty MICN 601 Health care evaluation project